-The Pilatus PC-12 NG is one of Blade’s most common aircraft and operates a good chunk of Blade’s scheduled service.
-The plane is also one of Blade’s most economical options, and despite being a turboprop, it still has a jet-style interior.
+The Pilatus PC-12 NG is one of BLADE’s most common aircraft and operates a good chunk of its scheduled service.
+The plane is also one of BLADE’s most economical options, and despite being a turboprop, it still has a jet-style interior.
 The aircraft can transport up to 8 passengers at once.

 Sikorsky S-76 C++

 The Sikorsky S-76 C++ is a twin-engine helicopter with 2 pilots and a more premium cabin than the Bell 407.
 Plus, it has IFR (instrument flight rules) weather capabilities, so it can take off in certain types of inclement weather.
 Like the Bell 407, however, the helicopter can transport up to 6 passengers.